AKVIS NatureArt miraculously adds natural phenomena to your photos. It also lets you create nature scenes from scratch.

 - If you work with the plug-in:

-- Open an image in your photo editor by calling the command File -> Open or using the key combination Ctrl+O (⌘+O on Macintosh).
+Open an image in your photo editor by calling the command File -> Open or using the key combination Ctrl+O on Windows, ⌘+O on Mac.

-Note that Fire and Ice are only available for Home Deluxe and Business licenses.
+Note that Fire, Ice, Night Sky, and Snow are only available for Home Deluxe and Business licenses.

 You can choose how the selection looks like in the program Preferences .